sipolac/risk/README.md

 I've also included some functions that help with higher-level decision making:
 * **Offensive troop allocation** (`min_troops.find_min_troops`): A function that finds the smallest number of troops that would guarantee a win probability that is *at least* some target probability.
 This is useful for deciding where to allocate troops before an attack.
-*  **Defensive troop allocation** (`fortify.minimax`): A function that allocates troops across multiple battle configurations in a way that [minimaxes](https://en.wikipedia.org/wiki/Minimax) the probability of getting conquered in any given battle.
-This is useful when allocating troops to, say, protect a continent.
-The battle configurations may themselves be composed of multiple territories.
+*  **Defensive troop allocation** (`fortify.fortify`): A function that allocates troops across multiple battle configurations in a way that minimizes the probability of losing *one or more* battles.
+This is useful when allocating troops to, say, protect the choke points of a continent.
+(In order to get a continent bonus, you must hold *every* territory of that continent.)
+Note the battle configurations may themselves be composed of multiple territories.

 Code is written in Python 3.7.4.